 Your smile is one of the first few things people notice about you.
-Several studies have shown that people with straight, healthy-looking teeth are perceived as more successful, and about two-thirds of people are more likely to remember attractive features.
-In other words, a nice smile is important, and teeth are definitely a standout feature.
+Several studies have shown that people with straight, healthy-looking teeth are perceived as more successful and about two-thirds of people are more likely to remember attractive features.
+In other words, a nice smile is important and teeth are definitely a standout feature.

 If you suffer from not-so-perfect looking teeth and are looking for an alternative to orthodontic solutions, porcelain veneers may be what you need.
-These dental restorations, which fall under the umbrella of cosmetic dentistry, are typically used to disguise discoloured teeth, restore broken, chipped or damaged teeth, close gaps and correct gummy smiles.
+These dental restorations, which fall under the umbrella of cosmetic dentistry, are typically used to treat discoloured teeth, restore broken, chipped or damaged teeth, close gaps and correct gummy smiles.
 In fact, whenever we do smile makeovers for patients, porcelain veneers are almost always a staple in the process.

 How do veneers work?